Moment maps and stability of holomorphic submersions: Preliminaries

 on $T_{J}\scr{J}$.
 Consider the group of Hamiltonian isometries of $(M, \omega, J)$, denoted by $K$: it is the stabiliser of the complex structure $J$ for the action of $\scr{G}$ which means that, by definition, it is the intersection of $\scr{G}$ with $\mrm{Aut}(M, J)$.

 The group $K$ can be complexified and from Matsushima's criterion (Theorem \ref{Thm:Matsushima_criterion}) its complexification is $\mrm{Aut}(M, L)$.
-In particular, we can realise the Lie algebra of $K$ as the space of real holomorphy potentials with respect to $(\omega, J)$.
+In particular, we can realise the Lie algebra of $K$, denoted $\mf{k}$, as the space of real holomorphy potentials with respect to $(\omega, J)$ with mean-value zero; it follows that the Lie algebra of $K$ can be identified with the kernel of $P$.
 Changing the K\"ahler metric $\omega$ to $\omega+ i\del\delbar\varphi$ changes a holomorphy potential $h$ to

 see \cite[Lemma 4.10]{Szekelyhidi_book}.
-In particular, it follows that the Lie algebra of $K$ can be identified with the kernel of $P$.
+Given $\xi \in \mf{k}$, we denote by $\sigma_\xi$ the corresponding infinitesimal vector field and by $h_\xi$ the corresponding holomorphy potential.